-Around here, Caesar Salad makes a fairly regular appearance at the dinner table.
-I generally make it once every week or two.
-It used to drive me nuts though, when I’d be all set to make it, and then discover, at the last minute that we were out of croutons.
+It used to drive me nuts though, when I’d be all set to make it, and then discover at the last minute that we were out of croutons.
 So I decided one night to make my own croutons in the oven, and I was so excited to discover how easy they are to make, AND how much better they are than those crunchy (often rock-hard) store-bought croutons!